 Anfibio sent me their latest 5-point thigh straps which I tried and liked on the Revo (left).
 But to make full use of them would require gluing on up to 8 extra patches (if not ideally the ladder patch; left).

 I decided my old Anfibio 3P straps which I’ve used for years in my IK would be OK for my low-tension, flatwater use, and require adding just one pair of loop straps.
 I could have got away with the unused flat patch by the seat, but the direction on tension was off centre and would eventually wear, stretch and maybe break.
 These small patches are not really designed for such loads and now my Helaplast has arrived I decided to try it.
 An old post on the Anfibio blog explains how to use Helaplast:

 - mark off area on hull

 - apply a thin layer to both surfaces and wait 30 minutes

 - apply another thin layer and wait another 10 minutes

 - Heat with hair dryer to reactivate glue and press down hard (it’s better if the boat is deflated to do this on a hard surface).

-The heat reactivation trick was not one I’ve heard of before with glues (expect to loosen stuff), but you could see it worked.
-Where the positioned patch was lamely stuck to the boat, a bit of heat saw it bond down well with some some rolling.
-You can tell when something looks well glued and this feels like that, though I’m sure glad I didn’t have to do that another six times.
+The heat reactivation trick was not one I’ve heard of before with glues (except to loosen stuff), but you could see it worked.
+Where the positioned patch was lamely stuck to the boat, a bit of heat saw it bond down well with some some added rolling.
+You can tell when something looks well glued and this feels like it, though I’m sure glad I didn’t have to do that another six times.

-Having paddled about with the straps a bit, they work OK, but the front mount points needs to be lower to hook well over the knees without using the cross-link strap to pull each strap inward (not what they were intended for).
+Having paddled about with the straps a bit, they work OK, but the front mounts need to be lower to hook well over the knees without using the cross-link strap to pull each strap inward (not what they were intended for).
 I did this a few days later.